Mayeu/awesome-open-source-organizations/README.md

 # Awesome Open Source Organisation

 A list of organisation (non-profit & for-profit) which are earning money while having open sourced everything that they do.
-This does not include "Open Core" product, since it is a proprietary licence.
+This does not include "Open Core" product, since part of the product is under a proprietary licence.

 Please help me grow this list :)